 - If you have several SAP systems, look for upstream and downstream dependencies from one SAP system to the other, or from SAP to apps outside the SAP ecosystem.
 Examine traffic patterns and areas with high sensitivity to latency.

 - If you have tightly connected systems, do a performance analysis to see what effect moving them will have.
 In our case, if there wasn’t much impact, we moved them separately to Azure (for example Business Warehouse independent of ERP).
-Otherwise, we moved them together.
+Otherwise, we created migration groups and moved them together.

 - In some cases, consider waiting.
 Sometimes we didn’t move certain systems to Azure right away.
 This could be related to sizing requirements, when the processing requirements were so high that the virtual machines weren’t yet big enough.
 We ran tests to ensure that moving these systems wasn’t going to affect our SLAs with customers.

 Where we are today

 Figure 2 shows the progress we’ve made since we began moving our systems to Azure in 2014, which we completed in February 2018, four to six months ahead of our original timelines.
 Azure now supports 100 percent of our SAP infrastructure, and all SAP Systems have migrated.